Spebelgenenst/linux-quick_settings/README.md

 # linux-quick_settings
-quick settings for linux, where you can change the most important things, especially for organizations.
-Optimzed for linux mint cinnamon editon!
+quick settings for linux, where you can change the most important things, especially for organizations, where most people dont know linux.
+Optimzed for linux mint cinnamon

 # dependencies
 ```